tucats/ego/LANGUAGE.md

     c := math.Min(b...)

 The value of `a` is the smaller of the value of `n` and the value 1.
 This is comparable to _use the value of `n` but it must be at no larger than 10_.
 The value of `c` will be 0.
-The elipsis "..." notation indicate that the array b is to be treated as individual parameters to the function, and the smallest value in the array `b` is 0.
+The ellipsis "..." notation indicate that the array b is to be treated as individual parameters to the function, and the smallest value in the array `b` is 0.

 ### math.Primes(i)

 The `Primes` function accepts a positive integer value and returns an array of all the prime numbers less than that value.
 Note that this can take a very long time to compute for larger values.